Breastfeeding with Implants

 Even women who have never had breast implants often find it challenging to breastfeed.
 Many of the experiences faced in breastfeeding with implants are common to most new mothers, including those who have never had implants.
 Three of the most common issues include low milk supply, sore nipples, and engorgement.

 With each of these three issues, a doctor will offer suggestions to help the mother be able to breastfeed.
 They may suggest feeding the baby more often to increase the supply of milk and prevent engorgement or using a gel to prevent nipples from being sore.

 If you experience any of these issues or others while trying to breastfeed your baby, talk to your doctor.
 Don’t assume that just because you have breast implants, they are making it difficult or impossible to breastfeed.
 In many cases, making a few changes can resolve the issues and allow you to continue breastfeeding.

 Post-Breast Implants: Breastfeeding Facts and Tips

 When navigating childbirth and breastfeeding after breast implant surgery, the most important thing to remember is that your baby is safe.
-Although the mother does run a small chance of the previously discussed complications, none of these are a risk to your little one.
+Although the mother does run a small chance of the previously discussed complications, none of these is a risk to your little one.
 There have been no indications of higher silicone levels in breast milk from mothers with implants than anyone else, nor has any evidence of related birth complications or defects been found.
 These are reassuring facts for many newly pregnant patients!

-We advise all breastfeeding mothers with implants to work with their OBGYN, midwife, or a lactation consultant to ensure the best outcome.
+We advise all breastfeeding mothers with implants to work with their OBGYN, midwife, or lactation consultant to ensure the best outcome.
 It’s also important to remember that, although many sources recommend breastfeeding, it is not the only way.
-Patients who cannot produce enough milk to feed their child are advised to speak with their pediatrician about recommendations for formula supplements.
+Patients who cannot produce enough milk to feed their children are advised to speak with their pediatrician about recommendations for formula supplements.